 I have an application that I want to submit to other funding bodies besides Moorfields Eye Charity.
 Is this allowed?

 Yes, but in the event that you are successful and secure more than one award, you will need to choose just one award to accept.
 In summary, you cannot hold funding from two sources for the same work.

-I want to apply for a two Moorfields Eye Charity grant making programmes simultaneously.
+I want to apply for two Moorfields Eye Charity grant making programmes simultaneously.
 Can I do this?

 In principle yes, but we would advise that you contact the Grants and Research Team first to discuss the applications to ensure that this is the more appropriate approach to take.

 Can I apply for top-up or bridging funding?

 No, we do not currently have a grant programme which provides top-up, bridging or co-funding.

 I used to work at Moorfields and will be presenting research I generated during my time there.
 Can I apply for a Conference Grant?